alxgmpr/preact-localstorage-state/README.md

 ## Why is this not useful?

 1. LocalStorage is highly mutable.
-Don't use this for anything sensitive.
+Don't use this for anything remotely sensitive.
 2. This is not a state management system like Redux (though you probably don't need that either lol)
+3. LocalStorage is persistent, it's not always a good representation of page state.

 ## Build